person-al/person-al.github.io/_posts/2021-08-02-🌰-i-m-struggling-with-a-piece-about-business-writers.md

 layout: post
 category: 🌰
 date: 2021-08-02
+title: 🌰 I'm struggling with a piece about business writers
 tags:
 ---
 I'm struggling with a piece entitled [[🌱 business writers do themselves and their readers a disservice by not thinking about society]].
 I have a lot of thoughts on the topic.